Ticket Categories and How to Use Them

 User Issue internal (RMM cust)

-User Issue, monthly customer, not help desk customer, handled by internal GGIT team".
+User Issue, managed services customer, not help desk customer, handled by internal GGIT team.

 Notes

-This category will only be used for non-help desk customers that are a monthly plan with us.
+This category will only be used for non-help desk managed services customers.

 If the issue is cloud service-related and the cloud service is provided by GGIT, use the category “Cloud Support - Current Users," instead.